aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda/advanced-scale-and-monitor/scaling/advanced-scaling-components.md

 ![Parallelism Updated](/images/flink-on-kda/parallelism-updated-cw-alarm-scale-out.png)

+.{{% /expand%}}

 {{% notice warning %}}
 Once you've validated that it has scaled out, please stop the producer on your remote desktop, otherwise your application will continue to scale.
 {{% /notice %}}

-#### Turning off the producer show show an inverse effect, causing the application to trigger the `KDAScaleInAlarm`, and the application parallelism will scale back down to 1 within 2 minutes!
+ Turning off the producer should show an inverse effect, causing the application to trigger the `KDAScaleInAlarm`, and the application parallelism will scale back down to 1 within 2 minutes!
-.{{% /expand%}}

-### TODO:
-1. Adjust CFN Template for Alarm to treat missing data as bad for scale in and good for scale out -- so if no data is coming it will force a scale in.
-1. Post a link again to the GH for further tweaking for your own workloads.